 Drugs That Work In Mice Often Fail When Tried In People

 Most potential new drugs fail when they're tested in people.
-These failures are not only a major disappointment – they sharply drive up the cost of developing new drugs.
+These failures are not only a major disappointment, they sharply drive up the cost of developing new drugs.

 A major reason for these failures is that most new drugs are first tested out in mice, rats or other animals.
 Often those animal studies show great promise.